 Cheesy Creamy Low-Carb Chicken Broccoli Curry Casserole (Video)

 This Cheesy Creamy Low-Carb Chicken Broccoli Curry Casserole is an updated version of a casserole I made years ago, and this tasty favorite is low-carb, Keto, low-glycemic, gluten-free, and might possibly be South Beach Diet Phase One if you use a bit less cheese!
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

 Watch the video to see if you might like to make

 When I started this blog in 2005 I had absolutely no vision about what it would become, and in the early days if there was a recipe I’d made and enjoyed, sometimes I’d just type it into a post and publish it, without a single photo!
 Through the years I’ve found most of those old posts and added photos, but recently I came across a long-forgotten recipe for Chicken Broccoli Curry Casserole way back in the archives.

 I remembered how much I used to like that recipe, but it had canned soup which is an ingredient I’m not so fond of now, so I set out on a quest to make an updated version of the recipe without using soup.
 It took several tries (involving both Jake and Kara) to come up with a version we considered to be a wow, but when Kara and I made the Cheesy Creamy Low-Carb Chicken Broccoli Curry Casserole you see in these photos, we absolutely loved it!
 We each devoured a serving of this absolutely drool-worthy new chicken broccoli curry casserole recipe, and then we couldn’t resist eating a little bit more!

 And I eagerly ate my share of the leftovers over the next couple of days, which is the best indication ever of just how good this is, because my fridge usually has so many leftovers I have a hard time eating them all!